albertwujj/albertwujj.github.io/_posts/2019-05-20-Tweeting-towards-the-infinite-potential-of-humans-3.md

 By far the biggest difference in people is their open-mindedness/shyness

-It's so hard to convince anyone of anything.
+It's become so hard to convince anyone of anything.

 Beebeebeebeebeebeebeebee - everywhere you look people are hooked onto things.